The Eagle (gay bars): History

 The first gay bar to operate under the name "The Eagle" was The Eagle's Nest (now named Eagle NYC), located in New York City.
-The bar originally operated as a longshoreman's tavern that opened in 1931 under the name Eagle Open Kitchen.
+The bar originally operated as a tavern for longshoremen that opened in 1931 under the name Eagle Open Kitchen.
 Prompted by the Stonewall riots in 1969 and subsequent growth of the city's gay culture, the tavern's owners converted the establishment into a gay bar in 1970.
 The Eagle's Nest became a popular gathering point for the city's gay leather subculture, biker groups, and sports clubs, and subsequently inspired the creation of similarly named gay bars across the United States and internationally.
+Beginning around 1977, the name "Eagle" got adopted by several bars in Boston, San Francisco, Los Angeles, and then nationwide; their respective owners, being otherwise unrelated, unofficially agreed to share the naming convention so long as the venues remained centered around leather aesthetic associated with a gay male identity.

+At their peak popularity, over 50 bars around the world operated under the name "Eagle".
+In 2017, there were 30 Eagle bars, in countries including the United States, Canada, the United Kingdom, the Netherlands, Austria, Japan, and New Zealand.
+The decline in the number of LGBTQ+ establishments, including the "Eagle" bars, is attributed to the takeover by geo-locating dating apps in gay hookup culture.

+Naming and theme focus

-Gay bars that use the name "Eagle" operate as independent businesses, and are not managed by a single corporate entity in the manner of a franchise or chain store.
-Rather, Eagle bars typically share the common trait of catering to a clientele of masculine-presenting gay men, with specific emphasis on the kink and leather subcultures.
+Gay bars that use the name "Eagle" operate as independent businesses, and are not managed by a single corporate entity like a franchise or chain.
+Rather, Eagle bars typically share the trait of catering to a clientele of masculine-presenting gay men, with specific emphasis on the kink and leather subcultures.
 The diffuse nature of the ownership of the name "Eagle" resulted in a conflict in 2007 between two gay bar owners in Portland, Oregon who both sought to use the name for their respective bars.
+The similar situation occurred in Chicago, with two bars using this naming convention simultaneously as of 2026.
+Many Eagle bars hold (or held) annual leather competitions, some of which serve as feeder competitions for larger regional or international competitions such as International Mr. Leather.

 Not all Eagle bars conform to these characteristics; for example, Eagle London began as a leather bar before shifting towards a general LGBT clientele, while Eagle Tokyo bills itself as a "Brooklyn-style" bar targeted towards bears.
-Some Eagle locations historically enforced strict dress codes obligating patrons to wear leather garments, though NBC News reported in 2017 that these standards have largely been relaxed due to "both societal changes and business realities".
+Some Eagle locations historically enforced strict dress codes obligating patrons to wear leather garments, though these standards have largely been relaxed due to "both societal changes and business realities".

-At their peak of popularity, over 50 bars around the world operated under the name "Eagle".
-As of 2017, there are over 30 Eagle bars, in countries including the United States, Canada, the United Kingdom, the Netherlands, Austria, Japan, and New Zealand.

-Many Eagle bars hold (or held) annual leather competitions, some of which serve as feeder competitions for larger regional or international competitions such as International Mr. Leather.